 One important difference between project and national (Articles 3.3 and 3.4) accounting is that projects have a baseline scenario (i.e., only additional carbon stock changes and non-CO2 GHG emissions due to the project are accounted) and a project boundary, while AR, D, CM, GM, RV and WDR do not have a baseline scenario.
-CM, GM, RV and WDR use the emissions and removals in the base year in the accounting.
 After the first CP, FM does have a FM reference level.
 Therefore, when using project-level information for reporting under different activities of Articles 3.3 and 3.4, countries must take into account the projects' total contribution to reported overall carbon stock changes and non-CO2 GHG emissions and not just the change relative to the projects' baseline scenario.